Sap0/framework-thesis/README.md

 - Build a Frontend Docker image and push it to a container registry
 - Build a Backend Docker image and push it to a container registry
 - Deploy a Kubernetes application made of the two images previously built to the cluster, making it accessible from the internet

+## For this example

+Commit something and navigate to ``http://frontend.local`` to see the result.
+(Be sure to add the public ip address of the ingress controller to your local hostfile)